 We retrospectively analyzed PDL1 mRNA expression in 306 breast cancer samples, including 112 samples of an aggressive form, inflammatory breast cancer (IBC).
 PDL1 expression was heterogeneous, but was higher in IBC than in non-IBC.
 Compared to normal breast samples, PDL1 was overexpressed in 38% of IBC.
 In IBC, PDL1 overexpression was associated with estrogen receptor-negative status, basal and ERBB2-enriched aggressive subtypes, and clinico-biological signs of anti-tumor T-cell cytotoxic response.
 PDL1 overexpression was associated with better pathological response to chemotherapy, independently of histo-clinical variables and predictive gene expression signatures.
 No correlation was found with metastasis-free and overall specific survivals.
 In conclusion, PDL1 overexpression in IBC correlated with better response to chemotherapy.
 This seemingly counterintuitive correlation between expression of an immunosuppressive molecule and improved therapeutic response may be resolved if PDL1 expression is viewed as a surrogate marker of a strong antitumor immune response among patients treated with immunogenic chemotherapy.
 In such patients, PDL1 inhibition could protect activated T-cells or reactivate inhibited T-cells and improve the therapeutic response, notably when associated with immunogenic chemotherapy.

 Dawood, S., & Cristofanilli, M. (2015).
 IBC as a rapidly spreading systemic disease: Clinical and targeted approaches using the neoadjuvant model.
 Journal of the National Cancer Institute.
 Monographs.
-(15), 56-9. doi: 10.1093/jncimonographs/lgv017 Abstract below, free full text is not available.
+(15), 56-9. doi: 10.1093/jncimonographs/lgv017.
+Free full text is not available.

 Inflammatory breast cancer (IBC) is a rare and aggressive form of invasive breast cancer accounting for 2.5% of all breast cancer cases.
 It is characterized by rapid progression, younger age of onset as compared with other cancers, local and distant metastases, and lower overall survival.
 The multidisciplinary management of IBC includes neoadjuvant systemic chemotherapy, surgery, radiotherapy, and hormonal therapy in hormone receptor-positive disease.
 Pathological complete response represents an important prognostic factor suggesting IBC as the ideal in-vivo model for therapeutic development.
 Molecular subtyping demonstrated higher frequency of basal-like an HER2 disease in IBC compared with non-IBC indicating the areas of novel therapeutic interventions.
 The prospective testing of HER2-targeted therapies (eg, trastuzumab and lapatinib) demonstrated the validity of this concept and the potential to change the outcome of this aggressive disease.